DarkWaterCDR/Data-Science-Projects/docs/projects/Project-GLM.md

 date: 2025-10-13
 image: "images/Project-GLM.png"
 thumbnail: "images/Project-GLM.png"
 excerpt: "This project is an exploration of Generalized Linear Models (GLMs) for estimating Pure Premium in Auto Insurance Pricing using the French Motor TPL dataset.
-We explore Frequency x Severity and Tweedie Modeling approaches, comparing model performance, calibration, and interpretability.
+We explore Frequency (Poisson) x Severity (Gamma) and Tweedie Modeling approaches, comparing model performance, calibration, and interpretability.
 We use the glum library in python to implement the models.
-The project contains an Exploratory Data Analysis (EDA), data preprocessing steps, model training, evaluation, and interpretation of results.
+The project contains an Exploratory Data Analysis (EDA) and a Modeling Jupyter Notebook as well as a White Paper summarizing the effort.
 Click the tile to explore the project artifacts."
 tags:
   - GLM
   - Pure Premium